SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/cse-heads-up-display.md

 The third ring contains triangles, each of which represents one or more Insights.
 As you hover over an interval, the count of Insights that fired is displayed.
 If you click a triangle, the Insights page appears, and displays the corresponding Insights.

-## Insight Activity
+## 9. Recent Activity

-The Insight Activity pane, labeled **i** in the screenshot, shows recently created Insights and recent Insight activity.
+The Recent Activity pane shows recently created Insights and recent Insight activity.

 The card at the top of the pane provides key information about the latest new Insight with the highest severity.
 The card provides the following information: